 There are two basic mechanisms.

 First, answer one important question to yourself: are you logged into your Google Account?
 Most of us have them.
 You need, among others because Google offers the most popular e-mail box.
 But that’s not all.
-Let’s not forget about mobile traffic, which in Poland is largely based on Android phones.
+Let’s not forget about mobile traffic, largely based on Android phones.
 And to use such a smartphone, you also log in to your Google account.

 When creating this account, you have probably provided your personal data – at least your gender and date of birth.
 Most of us provide truthful information – if only because it can be useful for password recovery.
 These simple demographic data, combined with your location, are an important reference point for contextual advertising.